 THE TIROL PANORAMA with Kaiserjägermuseum is Tyrol's most recent museum.
 At the heart of the Haus am Bergisel is the Innsbruck Riesenrundgemälde, which shows the Tyrolean freedom struggle of 1809 in a fascinating and breathtaking 360 degree view over 1000 m².

-family program: Alpine Zoo Innsbruck
+roundtrips: Alpine Zoo Innsbruck

 At the foot of the Nordkette, above the rooftops of Innsbruck, the provincial capital of Tyrol, is the alpine zoo, located at 750 m altitude.